Abplincoln/Customer_Complaint_Analysis/README.md

 # Consumer Financial Complaint Analysis (Power BI)

 This project analyzes consumer financial complaint data to uncover key insights on company performance, complaint trends, and regulatory implications.
-It was developed as part of the **DataDNA Challenge** — my first time participating, and a major learning experience in building an end-to-end analytical dashboard using Power BI.
+It was developed as part of the **DataDNA Challenge** which is my first time participating, and a major learning experience in building an end-to-end analytical dashboard using Power BI.

 ---